patelurvish0706/patelurvish0706/README.md

 I believe in continuous learning and self-improvement.
 Currently, I am focusing on:

 - Deepening my understanding of Data stucture and algorithms.
-- Exploring web apps and software development.
+- Exploring web apps and software development and its integration with cloud platforms.

 ## 📫 Let's Connect!